dmbarbour/awelon/AboutAO.md

 * words cannot contain whitespace or control characters

 Other than that, a programming environment might add a few extra constraints (e.g. so words can be used in URLs), or might unify or normalize some words.
 But most words should be allowed.

+### Structural, Type-Directed Editing

+AO's syntax supports flat textual representation, but structured and type-driven editing is both feasible and should be pursued.
+Programs may be given 'holes' that the editor can help fill with short sequences of words and literals.
+For many use-cases, edit-time search and auto-completion is a better option than use of ambiguous definitions.

+Also, a useful feature would be some zoomability or progressive disclosure.
+Words that aren't very semantically relevant, such as pure data plumbing, can perhaps be shrunk or faded or replaced with an icon that can be expanded by anyone interested.

 ## Standard Environment